xemul/cylang/README.md

 `%^` and `%$` take two strings and evaluate a boolean value meaning whether the 1st string respectively starts of ends with the second one.

+* Checks, if-s and loops

+Tokens `= != > >= < <=` take two numbers or two strings and compare them as
+expected.
+All evaluate into a boolean value.

+The `?` takes three tokens -- a boolean one and two command blocks.
+If the bool is true the control is passed to the first block, otherwise to the second.
+This token may get evaluated into some value, see the `<-` command further.

+The `??` token is the multiple choice token.
+It takes one command block token and considers it to consist of bool:block pairs.
+The first boolean true token which passes control to the respective block token, then the whole ?? evaluation stops.
+This token may as well get evaluated into some value with the `<-` command.

+Loops are `~(` and `~?`.
+The former one take a list and a command block then passes control to the block for each element from the list.
+To access the element into the block use the cursor.
+The latter one takes boolean token and a command block one.
+The block is executed while the boolean stays true.
+The `<-` command may also cause the loop tokens to be evaluated.

 ...
 TO BE CONTINUED